 Techspray offers a large array of electronic cleaning wipes for a variety of applications, including cleanroom, PCB rework, polishing, and maintenance.
-A large number of different materials are available to meet each unique requirement.
+An assortment of products and materials are available to meet each unique requirement.

 Solvent compatibility is another factor to consider when choosing a wipe.
 If the wipe is to be used with a solvent in the cleaning application, then the wipe must be selected with the solvent in mind.
 Solvent retention and absorbency may also be required.
 The wipe must the able to absorb a given solvent and retain the solvent within the fabric of the wipe for a sufficient amount of time, without premature release of the solvent.
 Knitted polyester and nylon wipes have the highest compatibility with a wide range of organic solvents and weak acids.
 Techclean Purwipes and Anti-Static Wipes have good absorbency, excellent durability when cleaning rough surfaces, and low ionic and organic residue contamination.
 The polyester/cellulose blended Techclean Wiper and Blue Maintenance Wipes have excellent resistance to solvents and weak acids, good durability when cleaning rough, abrasive surfaces, high particle entrapment and low particle and ionic contamination.
 They are an economical choice for general cleaning and spill clean-up.